overture-stack/website/markdown/documentation/ego/installation/prerequisites/index.md

 docker run --name postgresEgo -e POSTGRES_PASSWORD=abc123 -e POSTGRES_DB=egoDb -p 5432:5432 -d postgres
 ```

-This command spins up a PostgreSQL container named `postgresEgo` with the default username `postgres` a password of `abc123` and create a database called `egoDb`.
+This command spins up a PostgreSQL container named `postgresEgo` with the default username `postgres`, password of `abc123` and creates a database within it called `egoDb`.

 2. **Pull and Run PgAdmin4 (optional)**